 My final tip to save money on back-to-school clothes is to shop at warehouse stores or outlet stores.
 Yes, I’m talking about stores like Sam’s Club and Costco alongside factory outlet stores too.

 I used to work at a warehouse club store and I was always surprised to see how much affordable clothing they had.
 Most people came to the store for food items and the clothing section was often overlooked.

 If you have a membership to a warehouse club store, I’d encourage you to check out their clothing section to see if you can find any deals for the back-to-school season because you may be missing out.

-Also, factory outlet stores are not always the cheapest but they can offer some great deals on items like shoes.
-My son goes through shoes pretty fast either because his feet grows or because he’s just too rough on his shoes.
-That’s why I like purchasing a better brand that’s more durable when it comes to shoes.
+Also, factory outlet stores are not always the cheapest but they can offer some great deals on items like shoes and other clothing.

 What are your strategies for saving money on back-to-school clothes?
 Do you do any of these things?